 There are many steps that we will take to make your home quieter.
-We replace all your doors and windows with the attractive solid-core doors and dual-pane windows that you have personally selected.
-In most cases, central air and heating will be added to your home.
+First, we replace all your doors and windows with the attractive solid-core doors and dual-pane windows that you have personally selected.
+In some cases, central air and heating will be added to your home.

 Once you decide to sign up for the program, these are the steps leading up to and including construction:

 Program Outreach & Orientation